dwainscheeren/dwains-dashboard-blueprints/page-blueprints/weather-dashboard2/README.md

 <h1 align="center">Weather Dashboard - Dwains Dashboard Blueprint (more_page)</h1>

-Note: this blueprint is a ported addon from Dwains Dashboard v2 addons.
-This port is done by Dwain Scheeren.
+Note: this blueprint is a ported addon from Dwains Dashboard Blueprints.
+This port is done by Robert Wilson.
 The original creator of this addon is Leon van der Linden.

 <p align="center">Weather Dashboard in Home Assistant Dwains Dashboard.</p>

-<p align="center">Created by <a href="https://github.com/LRvdLinden">Léon van der Linden</a>
+<p align="center">Created by <a href="https://github.com/rwilson131">Robert Wilson</a>
 </p>